zihaojoe/JobpostDetection/README.md

 * Conversion rate: number of users registering as membership / subscribing the company's service

 **Model criteria:**
-* The accuracy should be greater than 80%
+* The accuracy should be greater than 90%
-* The recall and precision should be both larger than 0.8
+* The precision should be larger than 0.8
+* The recall should be larger than 0.5

 ## Backlog